sambrenner/skipbait/README.md

 SkipBait pairs well with ad blockers, tracker blockers, and script blockers.
 SkipBait is created and maintained by [Sam Brenner](http://samjbrenner.com).

+Download
+---
+SkipBait clients are currently available for Chrome and Firefox.

 Why?
 ---
 We need to demand more of online media outlets.
 If BuzzFeed and HuffPo want to be seen as legitimate journalists, they need to start acting responsibly in selecting, distributing and presenting content.